featbit/featbit-js-client-sdk/README.md

 **numericValue** is not mandatory, the default value is **1**.

-Make sure sendCustomEvent is called after the related feature flag is called by simply calling **Ffc.variation('featureFlagKeyName', 'default value')**, otherwise, the custom event won't be included into the experiment result.
+Make sure sendCustomEvent is called after the related feature flag is called by simply calling **fbClient.variation('featureFlagKeyName', 'default value')**, otherwise, the custom event won't be included into the experiment result.

 ## Getting support